k2controls/nmc_startup/index.md

 ### NMC student startups have evolved from select classroom efforts as shared by Matt Goddard in The Rural Edge video.
 But, with new leadership, the commitment to Experiential Learning, and a focus on innovation, opportunities for entrepreneurship and startup are expanding across the campus.

-### *NMC Startup* is an initiative led by Keith Kelly with the goal of creating a Startup culture at NMC that creates opportunities for creative students and supports our local Startup and Tech Hub ecosystem.
+### *NMC Startup* is an initiative with the goal of creating a Startup culture at NMC that creates opportunities for creative students and supports our local Startup and Tech Hub ecosystem.
+The experience is framed in a spring semester course where student teams identify a problem, work with customers to define a solution, create a minimal viable product or service, and pitch the resulting value proposition to the Startup community.

-### See additional details on this site and reach out to [Keith](mailto:kkelly@nmc.edu) with questions or for information on how to participate.
+### See additional details on this site and reach out to [Keith Kelly](mailto:kkelly@nmc.edu) with questions or for information on how to participate.